AnitaMF/integrated_metagenomics_analysis/README.md

 However, the process of analyzing taxonomic data involves multiple complex and time-consuming steps and there is currently no standard protocol. **The Integrated Metagenomics Analysis Pipeline** is designed to streamline downstream analysis of taxonomy offering a solution for comprehensive metagenomic analysis.

-**Note**: there is a section at the end that explains in detail how to get taxonomy tables from metagenomic data.
-It includes all steps from downloading publicaly available data from SRA & classifying reads into taxonomic profiles
+**Note**: There is a section at the end that explains in detail how to get taxonomy tables from metagenomic data.
+It includes all steps from downloading publicly available data from SRA & classifying reads into taxonomic profiles.

 ## Up-stream steps
-### (1) Generating Data
+### (1) Generating Data: Produce Your Own Data/Download Data

 ![Generating Data](/generating_data.PNG)

 To generate metagenomic data: